 However, there are several instances in which attending urgent care or emergency room is undeniably necessary.
 So, if you’re experiencing nausea and vomiting, why would you choose an urgent care center over an emergency room visit or vice versa?

 Typically, if you’re experiencing any symptoms that may be considered “life-threatening,” you should immediately proceed to the ER.
-Anything short of life-threatening can generally be handled at an urgent care.
+Anything short of life-threatening can generally be handled at urgent care.
 Examples of symptoms that indicate an emergency situation are:

 - Chest pain